|

 10. spectrum

-a broad range of related objects or values or qualities or ideas or activities
+a broad range of related objects, values, or qualities

 11. sportive